sitamgithub-MSIT/PicQ/README.md

 - `src`: The folder that contains the source code for the project.

-  - `app` : The folder that contains the source code for main functionality of the application.
+  - `app`: The folder that contains the source code for the main functionality of the application.

     - `model.py`: The file that contains the code for loading the model and the tokenizer.
     - `response.py`: The file that contains the function for generating the response for the input image and question.